GaniyevUz/django-blog/README.md

  - Login & Register with your Social Account (Google, GitHub added)
  -  `OTP` sms verification for verifying phone number _(gives access to publish new post)_
  - Fully customized admin panel and user profile page with password change and reset features
- - Generates PDF version of any post that you want (it's comments included)
+ - Generates PDF version of any post that you want with qr code (it's comments included)
  - Trending posts witch viewed the most last month
  - Responsive Pangination
  - Posts that Canceled more than 7 days ago will be deleted automatically